+We are once again proud to present our annual water quality report covering all testing performed between January 1 and December 31, 2012.
+Over the years, we have dedicated ourselves to producing drinking water that meets all state and federal standards.
 We continually strive to adopt new methods for delivering the best quality drinking water to you.
 As new challenges to drinking water safety emerge, we remain vigilant in meeting the goals of source water protection, water conservation, and community education while continuing to serve the needs of all our water users.

 Please share with us your thoughts or concerns about the information in this report.
-After all, well-informed customers are our best allies.
+After all, wellinformed customers are our best allies.

-For more information about this report, or for any questions relating to your drinking water, please call Matt Worth, Superintendent of Water and Sewer, at (585) 345-6315, or Charles Neilans, Chief Water Plant Operator, at (585) 345- 6400 opt.
-2
+For more information about this report, or for any questions relating to your drinking water, please call Matt Worth, Superintendent of Water and Sewer, at (585) 345-6315, or Charles Neilans, Chief Water Plant Operator, at (585) 345- 6400, opton 2.